How Lopa Got Her Groove Back

 And quite naturally, without trying, an energetic unfolding happened within me: like a gentle unspiraling from my head (which is always holding hundreds of details), into my body, which drank in the experience of allowing it to do what it does best: feel.

 Was it some of the best sex of my life?
-Well, yes, actually, it was.
+Why, yes, actually, as a matter of fact, it was.

 But what’s more is...it actually, like, opened a door within me.
 I don’t know how else to describe it besides that, because since that day—drinking Spicy Rose every other day or so—I’ve felt DESIRE again!
 Miracle of miracles!!